How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 6. Deploy your smart contract to start experimenting

-In just a few steps, you can learn how to create and deploy a smart contract to the blockchain, as well as what’s going on under the hood.
-The Tenderly platform gives you all the needed tools for developing smart contracts.
-Plus, it's complementary to the Hardhat environment, fully supporting your development flow.
+In just a few steps, you can learn how to create and deploy a smart contract, as well as what’s going on under the hood.
+With Tenderly’s full-stack infrastructure, you have all the needed tools for developing smart contracts.
+Plus, Tenderly DevNets are complementary to HardHat, so you can easily introduce them into your development flow.

 Ready to level up?
-Try to build a real multi-signature wallet to send and secure your ETH.
-Start by using the all-in-one Tenderly platform to build, test, optimize, and monitor your smart contracts in one place.
-So, join Tenderly for free and discover the easy way of developing and deploying smart contracts.
+Try to build a real multisignature wallet to send and secure your ETH.
+Start by using Tenderly’s full-stack infrastructure to build, test, optimize, and monitor your smart contracts in one place.
+So, start using DevNets and discover the easy way of developing and deploying smart contracts.